readyapi/cligenius/docs/tutorial/options/password.md

 # Password: $
 # Repeat for confirmation: $

-// Let's imagine the password typed was "typesrocks" Hello Camila.
+// Let's imagine the password typed was "cligeniusrocks" Hello Camila.
 Doing something very secure with password.
-...just kidding, here it is, very insecure: typesrocks
+...just kidding, here it is, very insecure: cligeniusrocks
 ```

 </div>